 People; if your doctor is still treating you for tendinitis and not tendinosis, he / she is caught in a time warp.
 According to what the American Academy of Orthopedic Surgeons said over 20 years ago, tendinosis is not an inflammatory condition (itis)!
 It is a degenerative condition (osis)!
 Not only is there some debate over whether or not tendinitis actually exists at all, but as you will see in a moment, the anti-inflammation medications and Corticosteroid Injections that your doctor has been prescribing you are actually creating more degeneration. … [emphasis added]

-Thank You for your interest in our views on inflammation and pain in chronic tendonitis and chronic tendinosis.
+Thank You for your interest in our views on inflammation – tendinitis in chronic pain relief and the better diagnostic term: tendinosis.

 Thank You for Reading,